 Everything everyone does become personal.
 That’s the illusion of survival mode.
 People do things TO us BECAUSE of us.

-People become threats.
+People can become “threats”.

 This doesn’t mean we accept abuse, or become a punching bag.
 Boundaries are healthy and very necessary.
 It just means we can heal and find new ways of existing where we can pause and choose how we respond.